Terrain: Relief

 Relief (or local relief) refers specifically to the quantitative measurement of vertical elevation change in a landscape.
 It is the difference between maximum and minimum elevations within a given area, usually of limited extent.
 A relief can be described qualitatively, such as a "low relief" or "high relief" plain or upland.
 The relief of a landscape can change with the size of the area over which it is measured, making the definition of the scale over which it is measured very important.
 Because it is related to the slope of surfaces within the area of interest and to the gradient of any streams present, the relief of a landscape is a useful metric in the study of the Earth's surface.
-Relief energy, which may be defined inter alia as "the maximum height range in a regular grid", is essentially an indication of the ruggedness or relative height of the terrain.
+Relief energy, which may be defined among other things as "the maximum height range in a regular grid", is essentially an indication of the ruggedness or relative height of the terrain.